practicalli/spacemacs/working-with-projects/new-file.md

 So when you create a new file for a kebab-case namespace, Spacemacs will ask if you want to change the filename to use underscores for the dashes in the name.
 Say yes to keep the Java class loader happy.

+> TODO: gif of creating a new file - use kebab-case filename to show auto-renaming.

 ## Alternatives